 Inequity of the format for all participants

 There is criticism of the potentially inequitable nature of keeping a diary as something that is hostile to people with differing abilities and that the form ‘favor[s] more literate and better-educated participants’ which can be ‘exclusionary to those with poor literacy skills or those with cognitive or physical limitations that hinder their ability to perform the task of diary keeping (Milligan and Bartlett, 2019:1457).
 This was a particular concern for us given our focus on print disability, and because we were asking visually impaired students to document their experiences visually.
 This is feasible using talking camera type applications such as Seeing AI which the researchers provided to all participants in the form of a briefing summary that gave ideas for record keeping (to gently suggest an approach without seeking to overly prescribe one.).
-This was not borne out in our findings- rather the differences in quality of diary entry were more a product of the student’s lack of time or general organisation.
+However, this was not borne out in our findings- our perception based on the student feedback we received was that any differences in quality of diary entry were more a product of the student’s lack of time or general organisation.

 The photo elicitation part of the diary was, in fact, quite a leveller in terms of capturing ‘knowledge that is not reducible to language’ (Bagnoli, 2009:547) and proved a helpful methodology to apply to understanding the potential differentiation of user experiences in modern university education.
 Gibson (2013:386) notes this by stating ‘photographs…provide a visual illumination of the unthought or unstated that, when combined with other methods, reveals how identities are produced and reproduced in the everyday’.